CopperheadOS device comparison

 Obsolete devices no longer supported by Android or CopperheadOS like the Nexus 5 are included to document historical progress.

-HiKey is a supported device but isn’t compared here because it’s only a development platform and it wouldn’t make sense to compare the (lack of) security properties.
+HiKey and HiKey 960 are supported devices but aren’t compared here because they’re primarily development platforms and it wouldn’t make sense to compare the (lack of) security properties.

 The Samsung Galaxy S4 International LTE variant (jfltexx) used to be supported by CopperheadOS Alpha but we see that as a distinct operating system from CopperheadOS Beta and later where it became directly based on the Android Open Source Project and moved to fully signed production builds.